 So if your life isn’t moving ahead the way you’d like it to, maybe you could try taking care of the thing that seems inconsequential, but is constantly throbbing away in the background, hurting you and stealing away your energy.

 Try something small.
-It may seem inconsequential, but movement is movement and you never really know what it is that’s going to get the big stuck unstuck.
+It may not seem like much, but movement is movement and you never really know what it is that’s going to get the big stuck to unstick.
 It’s a gentle approach to your life and your energy and your tender, fragile dreams.
 And if you do these things with intention, with the desire to find an answer or just to see what happens, chances are good that your subconscious, that part of your brain that’s working all the time, will come up with an idea that you might just be able to use to get to the next step.

 You don’t have to attack the big scary things.
 You don’t have to take the direct path.
 You can approach your dreams obliquely.